Film & TV

 #1 Keep Your Dog Hydrated

 Make sure your furry friend stays hydrated throughout the day, just like food, give them fresh drinking water at different times, especially before the meals for detoxification.
-An upset tummy can lead to diarrhoea, which further contributes to dehydration, and loss of essential electrolytes.
+An upset tummy can lead to diarrhea, which further contributes to dehydration, and loss of essential electrolytes.
 Thus, it is vital to ensure that your pet replenishes what they have lost.

-You must watch for their water intake, make sure they don't drink too much water after the meal, as it may result in severe diarrhoea.
+You must watch for their water intake, make sure they don't drink too much water after the meal, as it may result in severe diarrhea.
 If you want this not to happen, then give your pet a couple of ice cubes or teaspoons of water, rather than an entire bowl of water.